Brian Radzom, LCSW

 Clients see me with many different concerns.
 I frequently focus on working with teens and their families dealing with the issues that come with adolescence; bringing together families in conflict; and helping individuals deal with feelings of depression, stress, and anxiety.

-I am a clinical social worker licensed in Illinois and Missouri.
+I am a clinical social worker licensed in Illinois.
 Currently I provide therapy in private practice to clients with a diverse array of concerns and assist them in identifying and implementing solutions.
 I believe that for an individual to be successful in therapy, the counselor must work collaboratively with the individual to develop a plan that will work for that particular person.
 I aim to communicate with clients in a calm, open, and goal-oriented manner.
 I understand that having empathy for the individuals I meet with is vital and that making personal judgments about people or their situations has no place in the therapeutic process.
 I strive to keep up to date with the latest clinical research and utilize this knowledge in sessions.
 Of course, knowledge and experience can go only so far.
 The most critical component of effective therapy is developing a quality rapport with clients.
 To do this, I take the effort to listen compassionately and work cooperatively with clients to address the issues that are important to them.

 Leading up to this, I worked as an EAP Consultant at a national behavioral health care organization.
 As an EAP Consultant, I assessed clients, provided short-term counseling, and conducted crisis intervention.
 In this capacity, I have provided mental health services to individuals across the entire spectrum of clinical issues.